fury-gl/fury/docs/source/posts/2021/2021-08-23-final-work-antriksh.rst

 - **Add support for Vertical Layout**

   Added support for Vertical Layout in the layout module.
 This layout allows the user to stack actors in a vertical fashion.
-Primarilty, should be used for laying out UI elements as there is no meaning of horizontal/vertical in 3D space.
+Primarily, should be used for laying out UI elements as there is no meaning of horizontal/vertical in 3D space.

   *Pull Requests:*